org-runink/runink-site/content/_index.md

   ![Runink Diagram](/images/banner.png)

 </p>

-# 🚀 Runink: Data You Can Trust.
-Decisions You Can Defend.

 **Runink** is a platform that helps organizations build, govern, and deliver reliable data pipelines — all without managing complex infrastructure or relying solely on engineers.